-The CBS Academy provides employees with various key courses and training programs at various stages in their career, including refresher courses and advanced skills, based on their specific areas of expertise.
-These courses are aimed to give its people a sound grounding of core banking training as well as soft skills development.
-These include various aspects of financial services procedures, legal, compliance and risk, leadership and management skills and team development, amongst other areas.
-In addition to expanding their knowledge base and skills, these courses enable its workforce to enhance their career development prospects.
+CBS Academy is committed to systematically improve the competency and quality of our workforce by providing a meaningful and value-added certification programs - whether for personal or professional development.
+These certification programs include Certification on Banking Fundamentals, Certification on Revenue Generation, Certification on Branch Banking, Certification on Support and Operations, and Certification on Credit and Collections.
+This strength should be then be translated into results which will lead to improved employee productivity and increased revenues.
+In addition to expanding their knowledge base and skills, these certification programs enable its workforce to enhance their career development prospects.
 It is of great importance though that the Bank ensures that the Training Academy remains current and relevant.
 The Bank will ensure that they are perfectly aligned to the Bank's strategy and business needs, as well as in synch with emerging regulatory requirements.